aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 ls -l filename_or_directory

-## Changing the permissions of a file or directory
+## Changing the permissions of a file or directory using chmod

 We can change the permissions for a files and directories using he chmod command which stands for change mode.